-In addition to the VUP, MINALOC runs two other social assistance schemes: the Genocide Survivors Support and Assistance Fund, and the Rwanda Demobilisation and Reintegration Commission.
+In addition to VUP, MINALOC runs two other social assistance schemes: the Genocide Survivors Support and Assistance Fund and the Rwanda Demobilisation and Reintegration Commission.
 Outside these core programmes are the social protection initiatives run by other ministries such the Girinka 'One Cow per Poor Family' programme of the Ministry of Agriculture, the free basic education programme, subsidised subscriptions for mutual health insurance, and in-kind social care services run by the Ministry of Gender and Family Promotion.
 Moreover, Rwanda has a limited system of contributory social protection mechanisms that enable people in formal employment to access medical care and an old-age pension.

-8.1 People with disabilities
+8.1 Persons with disabilities

 Figure 8.1 presents the percentage distribution of persons with a major disability, by district.
-It shows that Musanze district ranks ninth bottom among all districts by the percentage of people with a major disability (3.1%).
-The figure for Musanze is below the national average of 4.5% and the Northern Province average 4.9%.
-The district with the highest proportion of people with a major disability is Burera, with 8.2%.
+It shows that Ngoma has 3.3% of people with a major disability.
+This percentage is below the national average of 4.5%, ranking the district third among the districts of Eastern Province.
+The district with the highest percentage of people with a major disability is Burera, with 8.2%.